vpetren/fairness_lottery/README.md

-# fairness_lottery
+# Code for the paper "Is the Lottery Fair?: Evaluating Winning Tickets Across Demographics"
-Is the Lottery Fair?: Evaluating Winning Tickets Across Demographics
+To appear in Findings of ACL 2021